1. In what fora are insurance disputes litigated?

 A considerable portion of the claims arise from administrative proceedings for non-compliance with the regulations such as capital markets, tax and customs-related legislation.

-Cyber insurance is a new concept in Turkey, and mainly offers cover for the risks related to threats to companies’ networks and IT infrastructure.
-Recently, it has been reported that the total cost of data breaches in Turkey increased by 18.5 per cent compared to 2018, to 11.15 million Turkish lira as of 2019.
-A cyberattack on 27 October 2019, targeting some banking and telecommunication institutions in Turkey, demonstrated the importance of the issue.
+Cyber insurance is a new concept in Turkey, and mainly offers cover for the risks related to threats to companies’ networks and IT infra structure.
+Recently, it has been reported that cybercrimes have increased by 300 percent with covid-19.
+It was also reported that Turkey ranks 5th among the countries most affected by cyber attacks in the world.
+A cyber attack on 27 October 2019, targeting some banking and telecommunication institutions in Turkey, demonstrated the importance of the issue.

 Coverage generally includes expenses incurred and payments made by a company: